-Property Name Example Value Languages (in addition to American English) that will be built into your VIVO site.
-The languages must be found in the languages directory of the VIV languages.addToBuild es_MX

-The properties below are new to runtime properties.
-They are optional, so you need not add them, unless you want a value other than the default.

-Property Name Example Value Tell VIVO to generate HTTP headers on its responses to facilitate caching the profile palso result in serving stale data.
+Property Name Example Value

+Languages (in addition to American English) that will be built into your VIVO site.
+The languages must be found in the languages directory of the VIVO languages.addToBuild es_MX he properties below are new to runtime.properties.
+They are op tional, so you need not add them, unless you want a value other than the default Property Name Example Value Tell VIVO to generate HTTP headers on its responses to facilitate cac also result in serving stale data.
 Default is false if not set.
-For more information, see the http.createCacheHeaders true Force VIVO to use a specific language or Locale instead of those specified by the brow RDFService.languageFilter is true.
-This also affects the text of pages that have been n languages.forceLocale en_US A list of supported languages or Locales that the user may choose to use instead of the available in the i18n/images directory of the theme.
-This affects RDF data retrieved fro affects the text of pages that have been modified to support multiple languages. languages.selectableLocales en, es, fr_FR On the VIVO home page, display a global map highlighting the geographical focus of fo paf:person individuals.
+For more in ching the profile pages t formation, see the VIVC hat it creates.
+This can improve performance, but it can) wiki page: Use HTTP caching to improve performance nttp.createCacheHeaders true Force VIVO to use a specific language or Locale instead of those spe RDFService.languageFilter is true.
+This also affects the text of pages cified by the browser.
+T that have been modifie his affects RDF data retrieved from the model, if d support multiple languages. languages.forceLocale en_US A list of supported languages or Locales that the user may choose to available in the i18n/images directory of the theme.
+This affects RDF affects the text of pages that have been modified to support multiple la use instead of the one s data retrieved from the anguages. specified by the browser.
+Selection images must be model, if RDFService.languageFilter is true.
+This also languages.selectableLocales en, es, fr_FR On the VIVO home page, display a global map highlighting the geogra aphical focus of foaf:per son individuals.
 The default is enabled. homePage.geoFocusMaps enabled MultiViews for foaf:person profile pages.
-VIVO supports the simultaneous use of a emphasizes the individual's own webpage presence.
-Implementing this feature requimages of web pages or to use an existing service outside of VIVO, usually for a ires an installation to develop a web service that captures MultiViews.profilePageTypes disabled Setting this property causes VIVO 1.6 to produce extended responses to requests for I default is false.
+VIVO supports the simult emphasizes the individual's own webpage presence.
+Implementing t images of web pages or to use an existing service outside of VIV aneous use of a full foa his feature requires a 'O, usually for a small f:Person profile page view and a "quick" page view that n installation to develop a web service that captures fee.
+The default is disabled.
+MultiViews.profilePageTypes disabled Setting this property causes VIVO 1.6 to produce extended responses default is false.
 Extended linked data is costly, in terms of server resource.
-Typically, extended linke deequivalent, and takes 10 times as long to produce.
-Extended linked data will not be supported in future releases of VIVO.
+Typically, equivalent, and takes 10 times as long to produce.
+Extended linked data will not be supported in future releases of N s to requests for linked of extended linke data cor data.
+This provides compatibility with earlier releases.
+The name external_login_text = Log in using BearCat Shibboleth